droundy/fac/web/fac-with-git-hooks.md

 to be checked (but no more).
 I'm assuming this may be a static checker that is slow, or even a little fuzzer.

-Now we can just build the executable without running the by calling `fac` with no arguments.
+Now we can just build the executable without running the lint by calling `fac` with no arguments.

     $ git add configure.fac configure.py